martinezjf2/practicing_parameters_java/README.md

 ### Parameters and Arguments

-As we stated within the real-life analogy, parameters are just placeholders where it will represent any coming data when the method is being used.
-On the other hand, arguments will be the actual name, or actual data when the method is used.
-For example: If I create a new person instance, I would like to instantiate it with an actual name.
-It would look something like this:
+As mentioned in the previous analogy, parameters serve as mere placeholders that represent any upcoming data when a method is utilized.
+In contrast, arguments refer to the actual values or data that are passed when a method is called.
+For instance, when creating a new person instance, one would want to instantiate it with an actual name, which would look like the following:

 ```
 new_object = new Person();